 Deep Tissue Massage

 Deep tissue massage accesses the entire muscle and surrounding tissues, not just the surface aspects.
 It differentiates and separates individual muscles and muscle fibers, which aids in proper body alignment.
-It also elongates and kneads tissues to help regain flexibility and compressibility, and allow greater circulation in areas that were previously constricted.
+It also elongates and kneads tissues to help regain flexibility and compressibility, and opens up space for greater blood circulation.

 Sports massage is a crucial component of an athlete's training program.
 It lengthens muscles, breaks down scar tissue deposits thoughout the body, prepares the body for top athletic performance, and aids in recovery after training and sporting competition.